DarrenZal/Quartz/content/siteDesign.md

 ---
 title: About This Site
 type: :Technology
-summary: "Details the design principles and technical architecture of this digital garden, built using open-source tools like Quartz and Obsidian to demonstrate decentralized knowledge systems in practice."
+summary: "Details the design principles and technical architecture of this knowledge garden, built using open-source tools like Quartz and Obsidian to demonstrate decentralized knowledge systems in practice."
-aliases: [site architecture, digital garden setup, knowledge graph implementation]
+aliases: [site architecture, knowledge garden setup, knowledge graph implementation]
 backlinks: true
 date: 2024-08-05